 The Yorkshire Dales is full of waterfalls.
 Popular ones include Cauldron Falls in West Burton, Aysgarth Falls on the River Ure in Leyburn, and Hardraw Force near Hawes.
 And, while all of these are beautiful, they’re all fairly isolated.
 Unless you live in the Yorkshire Dales, you’d be driving quite a way for just one waterfall!
 And, I haven’t even mentioned Ingleton Waterfalls Trail, which charges £8 per adult and £4 per child to see the waterfalls!

-This walk is free and visits four waterfalls, with the option to branch off to visit an abandoned farmhouse.
+This walk is free and visits four waterfalls around Keld, with the option to branch off to visit an abandoned farmhouse.
 An optional extra I highly recommend because of the fantastic views from its hillside position!
-Below, is all the information you need including maps and photos to guide you through this Yorkshire Dales waterfall walk.
+Below, is all the information you need including maps and photos to guide you through this waterfall walk in the Yorkshire Dales.

 The Yorkshire Dales Waterfalls Walk Route